BU-ISCIII/relecov-tools/README.md

 --help                     Show this message and exit.

 Commands:
-    download                Download files located in sftp server. read-lab-metadata       Create the json compliant to the relecov schema from... read-bioinfo-metadata   Create the json compliant to the relecov schema with Bioinfo Metadata. validate                Validate json file against schema.
-    map                     Convert data between phage plus schema to ENA,... upload-to-ena           parsed data to create xml files to upload to ena upload-to-gisaid        parsed data to create files to upload to gisaid update-db               feed database with metadata jsons
-    build-schema            Generates and updates JSON Schema files from... launch-pipeline         Create the symbolic links for the samples which...
+  download               Download files located in sftp server. read-lab-metadata      Create the json compliant to the relecov schema... validate               Validate json file against schema. map                    Convert data between phage plus schema to ENA,... upload-to-ena          parse data to create xml files to upload to ena upload-to-gisaid       parsed data to create files to upload to gisaid update-db              upload the information included in json file to... read-bioinfo-metadata  Create the json compliant from the Bioinfo... metadata-homogeneizer  Parse institution metadata lab to the one used... pipeline-manager       Create the symbolic links for the samples which... wrapper                Execute download, read-lab-metadata and validate... build-schema           Generates and updates JSON Schema files from... logs-to-excel          Creates a merged xlsx report from all the log...
 ```
 #### download
 The command `download` connects to a transfer protocol (currently sftp) and downloads all files in the different available folders in the passed credentials.
 In addition, it checks if the files in the current folder match the files in the metadata file and also checks if there are md5sum for each file.
 Else, it creates one before storing in the final repository.